zeddmathews/TaskSync/README.md

 go mod tidy
-protoc-gen-go -> Converts .proto into basic Go types protoc-gen-go-grpc -> Converts .proto into gRPC service interfaces for Go protoc --go_out=. --go-grpc_out=. proto/task.proto -> Generates code from .proto file and put it into the proto directory
+protoc-gen-go -> Converts .proto into basic Go types protoc-gen-go-grpc -> Converts .proto into gRPC service interfaces for Go protoc --go_out=. --go-grpc_out=. proto/task.proto -> Generates code from .proto file and put it into the proto directory **rerun if changes to rpc calls and services
+**use go build over go run, the executable works better in this case than the temporary in storage build of go run (NTS --> figure out why)